Idaho lawmaker accused of rape was warned about his behavior

 “Like I told you I didn’t wanna do that.
 I said I was was uncomfortable,” she told von Ehlinger during the call.

-Von Ehlinger countered he thought she was enjoying the physical interaction but said he now has regrets.
+Von Ehlinger countered that he thought she was enjoying the physical interaction, but said he now has regrets.

-“I um clearly made you feel uncomfortable,” he said.
+“I um clearly made you feel uncomfortable,” he said, according to the transcript.
 “And um, I didn’t know that at the time, but I do now.
 And that’s why I’m, uh, like seriously remorseful about it.”

 The intern told the ethics committee that the investigation had been overwhelming, but that she would do what she needed to in order to support the process.